sumanentc/VibePlayground/tetris/README.md

 The game uses a main loop to update the game state, handle user input, and render the game board and pieces.

 ---

-Enjoy the game!
-Feel free to contribute by opening issues or submitting pull requests.